kgateway-dev/kgateway.io/content/docs/about/custom-resources.md

 ### Upstreams

 While you can route incoming traffic to a Kubernetes Service directly by referencing the Service in your HTTPRoute, you might want to add additional configuration to your service or point to endpoints outside your cluster.
-For example, you might want to route traffic to a Google Cloud Run or AWS Lambda instance.
+For example, you might want to route traffic to an AWS Lambda instance.
 You might also want to add settings to a Kubernetes Service, such as HTTP/2, traffic shadowing, or health check capabilities.

 You can use an [Upstream](/docs/traffic-management/destination-types/upstreams/) resource to accomplish these tasks.
 Similar to using Kubernetes Services, you reference the Upstream in your HTTPRoute resource.
-For more information about Upstreams, see [About Upstreams](/docs/traffic-management/destination-types/upstreams/about/).
+For more information about Upstreams, see [Upstreams](/docs/traffic-management/destination-types/upstreams/).